285sopes2usac/USAX/docs/coverage.md

 ## Advanced case

-In order to get the *full* test coverage, it is necessary to run also Tilck's interactive tests as well.
-(The *interactive* tests simulate real user input (keystrokes on a virtual PS/2 keyboard) and check Tilck's fb console's output by parsing screenshots.)
+In order to get the *full* test coverage, it is necessary to run also usax's interactive tests as well.
+(The *interactive* tests simulate real user input (keystrokes on a virtual PS/2 keyboard) and check usax's fb console's output by parsing screenshots.)
 To run them and get the full test coverage it's necessary to: